RNanfuka/CollegeMajorAnalysis/README.md

 # Adult Income Prediction

-## Introduction
-This project uses the Adult Income dataset to explore general patterns in income inequality.
-Our aim is to understand, at a high level, how personal and work-related characteristics relate to income categories and to build a clear, reproducible starting point for further analysis.
+This project explores the Adult Income dataset to understand how demographic and work-related factors relate to earning more or less than \$50,000 per year.
+It includes a reproducible pipeline for data prep, modeling, and a Quarto report.

 ## Contributors
 - Chun-Mien Liu